 How to Teach Phonics – Stick to the Facts

-- Prepare a precise, simple explanation using as few words as possible.
+- Explain the next lesson using as few words as possible.

 - Help the pupil to discover memory techniques that work for them.

 - Prompt memory regularly when the lesson is over by giving the lesson as reading homework.

-- Test understanding again before the next phonics lesson.
+- Set the same Assessment again before the next phonics lesson.

 Knowing how to teach phonics involves memory techniques.
-A spider diagram with the image of the sound in the centre helps the student to remember.
+A spider diagram with the image of the sound in the centre can help student recall.
 The new grapheme can then be linked to that image, demonstrating that the sound it says is exactly the same as the sound that they already know.
 The pupil now has a way of remembering (colour, picture, sound, word, spelling).
 Same colour, same picture, same sound, same word then new word/new spelling.
-The original links stay in the mind, whilst new memories are being tagged on to what they already know.
+Original links stay in the mind, whilst new memories are being tagged on to what they already know.

-By learning how to teach phonics in this way, you are giving the student the best possible chance of remembering new things learned.
+By learning how to teach phonics in this way, you are giving the student the best possible chance of understanding and remembering new things learned.
 Teaching phonics involves skill and innovative ideas as well as knowledge.
 However, clarity and employing memory techniques is always the key.
 Everything you need is contained in Practice Reading & Speaking.

 How to Teach Phonics – Auditory Discrimination Problems

 If a pupil had problems grasping the synthetic phonics principle, use the focus pages in ‘Practice Reading and Speaking‘.
-These pages, allow the pupil to concentrate on the phoneme-grapheme for at least one minute in order to re-enforce understanding and memory.
-(These phonic resource sheets are a smart way to consolidate the facts about phonics by concentrating for longer than one minute on the task in hand.)
+These pages, allow the pupil to concentrate on the phoneme/grapheme for at least one minute in order to re-enforce understanding and memory.
+These phonic resource pages are a smart way to consolidate the facts about an individual spelling of a sound by concentrating on it for over one minute.

 Practice Reading and Speaking‘s approach on how to teach phonics, clarifies every sound that we speak in English.
 The many varied spellings of the sounds in English, are linked to an image and a colour.
 (Letter sounds are red.
 The alphabet name of the letter is blue.
 Vowel digraphs are green.)
 With the key image and it’s keyword memorised, it’s an easy task to link a new grapheme to the image of the sound that they already know.
-Using a visual method to enhance the memory of what can be heard gives the pupil a way of remembering.
-They are linking something that they know and find easy with something difficult.
+Using both audio and visual techniques to teach phonics, caters for different learning styles.
+Link new facts to remembered facts.
+This eBook keeps it simple to avoid confusion.

 Teach Phonics – Keep it Simple